© 2023 All rights reserved

 Hydrilla represents a new and potentially devastating risk to the Twin Lakes.
-It is believed to have come to East Twin on a visiting boat and so far has been spotted only near the marina.
-This weed is most commonly found in southern states but in the past few years found its way to the Connecticut River, which is being choked by the weed’s rapid growth.
-The video above details the impact of unchecked hydrilla spread.
+It is believed to have come to East Twin on a visiting boat and so far has been spotted only near the marina and north of the state boat launch.
+This plant is most commonly found in southern states but by 2016 had found its way to the Connecticut River, which is being choked in large sections.
+The video below details the impact of unchecked hydrilla spread.
 To read more about it click here.

 The Twin Lakes Association board is acting with urgency.
 We applied for emergency treatment in August 2023 and upon request for more information from the Connecticut Natural Diversity Data Base replied with details you can find here.